 - Define the sequence of activities for all the deliverables you listed.
 This is to identify with the flow of the project and give you an idea of when you need to loop in certain members of your team.

 - Determine the resources required to accomplish the project.
-This would include the time needed, as well as the individual contributor or team needed to complete specific deliverable of the project.
+This would include the time needed, as well as the individual contributor or team needed to complete a specific deliverable of the project.

 - Identify external factors that could influence your project.
-These may include the key decision makers in the project.
+These may include the key decision-makers in the project.

 - Establish key milestones and final deadlines for your project.
 These will range from the intended dates for completion of the deliverables, to the checking in with your client and your own team to solicit feedback.